 Except one.
 The character of Charlotte – Christopher’s indeterminately Asian Gal Friday/mistress – is the audience surrogate, played naturally to contrast with the bombast of her castmates.
 This serves the character well, even in the musical number, where she embraces the madness of her environment rather than fighting it.
 That number ends Act I, and that’s key: at the start of Act II, she becomes both realistic and meta, addressing the audience in a serious tone about what she wants out of life and the reality of Asian actors not receiving the opportunities of their White colleagues… and that’s where writer Leah Nanako Winkler goes wrong.

-Lately, I’ve seen a lot of shows by women and people of color that provide wonderfully fresh perspectives, but all fall into the trap of the writer using a character to go on a literal tangent that serves no purpose to the narrative and stops the story cold (other examples include Marcus Gardley’s black odyssey and Black Transgender writer Nick Hadikwa Mwaluko’s Waafrika 123).
-These are stories that need to be told, but the writers tend to serve as their own worst enemy when it comes to getting them told.
+Lately, I’ve seen a lot of shows by women and people of color that provide wonderfully fresh perspectives, but all fall into the trap of the writer using a character to go on a literal tangent that serves no purpose to the narrative and stops the story cold (other examples include Marcus Gardley’s black odyssey and Black Transgender writer Nick Mwaluko’s Waafrika 123).
+These are stories that need to be told, but the writers tend to serve as their own worst enemy when it comes to telling them.

 It’s hard to single out any one member of the cast or crew, because they’re all genuinely exemplary.
 I’ve worked with Karen Offereins and Michelle Talgarow before, but that doesn’t change the fact that their performances as drunken matriarch Blythe and incestuous bird-caller Mary, respectively, have a wonderful Bluth Family quality that was a joy to watch.
 It’s been a while since I’ve seen Sean Fenton in a local show – incidentally, the first show I ever saw him in co-starred Karen Offereins – but I’m a fan of the swoon-inducing way he strikes a profile as conceited movie star Christopher.
 I can’t tell if Greg Ayers’ “Joshua” is more dumb or spoiled, but it’s a lot of fun to watch the actor go back-and-forth with it.
 Despite my misgivings about how Charlotte is written in the final act of the play Rinabeth Apostol gives her the right amount of heart to help we audience navigate the tornado of madness that is the Donnellys.